Assessment of JetBlue according to the management of its greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.

 Carbon Performance alignment of companies in the JetBlue sector with the Paris agreement benchmarks.

 The company discloses an emissions intensity using an activity measure and/or emissions figure that is inconsistent with TPI’s methodology for this sector.
 The carbon intensity has been recalculated according to TPI methodology.
-The company has set targets for 2040 to reduce its emissions intensity, but they could not be included in this assessment as it was not possible to make them consistent with TPI’s methodology (which excludes offsets in the aviation sector).
+The company has set targets for 2035, 2040 and 2050 to reduce its emissions intensity, but only the 2040 target could not be included in this assessment as it was not possible to make them consistent with TPI’s methodology (which excludes offsets in the aviation sector).
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.